nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 >

 1. The user launches the application and does all the required steps to add a module with module code `CS2113T` to a list of modules.
-This is done by inputting the command `addmod CS2113T`.
+This is done by input of the command `addmod CS2113T`.

 1. The user now types in a command: `edittime CS2113T 2 4`.
-This calls the edit time command from `Parser`.
+This calls the edittime command from `Parser`.
 `Parser` then calls the `editTime()` method in `ModuleList` and passes `CS2113T`,`2` and `4` as parameters into the method.

 1. Within the `editTime()` function, it will first check if the module code is valid by calling `checkIfModuleValid()` function.
 If the module code is valid, `checkIfModuleValid()` function will return true.

-1. Within the `editTime()` function, it will then check if the module exists in the module list storage by calling `checkIfModuleExist()` function.
+1. Within the `editTime()` function, it will subsequently check if the module exists in the module list storage by calling `checkIfModuleExist()` function.
 If the module does exist, the `checkIfModuleExist()` function will return true.

-1. Within the `editTime()` function, it will then check if the time input is valid by calling `checkIfTimeValid()` function.
+1. Within the `editTime()` function, it will next check if the time input is valid by calling `checkIfTimeValid()` function.
 If the time input is valid, the `checkIfTimeValid()` function will return true.

-1. Within the `editTime()` function, it will then check if the week input is valid by calling `checkIfWeekValid()` function.
+1. Within the `editTime()` function, it will lastly check if the week input is valid by calling `checkIfWeekValid()` function.
 If the week input is valid, the `checkIfWeekValid()` function will return true.

-1. A time of `2` hours in academic week `4` will now be the new actual workload of the `CS2113T` module.
+1. A time of `2` hours in academic week `4` will be the new actual workload of the `CS2113T` module.

-1. The system will print the string
+1. The system will print the output string
  `2 hours have been added to CS2113T`
  `2 hours have been spent on this module in week 4`

-1. The actual workload is updated in storage.
+1. The actual workload gets updated in storage.

 #### Design Considerations

-* **Alternative 1 (current choice)**: time input is rounded off to 1 decimal place.
+* **Alternative 1 (current choice)**: time input rounded off to 1 decimal place.
     * Pros: Easy to store and easier for user to view.
-Also provides conistency throughout the app.
+Also provides consistency throughout the app.
-    * Cons: User might prefer to manage his time spent super precisely with high number of decimal places
+    * Cons: User might prefer to manage his time spent more precisely with high number of decimal places
-* **Alternative 2**: time input is left unedited.
+* **Alternative 2**: time input left unedited.
-    * Pros: User input is what exactly what he or she inputted.
+    * Pros: App takes in exactly what user inputted.
-    * Cons: May not be easy to view the time spent when it has too many decimal places.
+    * Cons: May not be easy to view the time when the actual time spent has too many decimal places.

 ### 4.6 View modules <a name="4.6"></a>